+Parallel session:

+Response drafted in S2-2000400.

 Plenary session:

-Postponed.
+Final response in S2-2001675.

 TD S2-2000044 LS from RAN WG3: Reply LS on Enhancements to QoS Handling for V2X Communication Over Uu Reference Point.
 (RAN WG3) Document for: Action.
 Abstract: RAN WG3 would like to inform SA WG2 and RAN WG2 that RAN WG3 has further worked on the feature introducing alternative QoS profiles and agreed the following at RAN WG3#106: In order to reduce the interactions and notification frequency between NG-RAN and 5GC: - NG-RAN reports the current QoS level performance only in terms of an index corresponding to one alternative QoS profile in the notification control; - If the NG-RAN node receives the QNC with no alternative QoS profile it behaves as in release 15.
 Action: RAN WG3 would like to ask SA WG2 to take into account the RAN WG3 agreements to limit the signalling and interactions between nodes.